 - Year-round fitness.
 Players need to recognize the benefits of year-round physical fitness and conditioning.
-Resistance training is important and useful for all baseball players and should include arm, shoulder, back, trunk, and hip strengthening, and aerobic conditioning. - Active rest.
-Baseball players need a period of "active rest" where they do not throw but are able to play other sports.
+Resistance training is important and useful for all baseball players and should include arm, shoulder, back, trunk, and hip strengthening, as well as aerobic conditioning. - Active rest.
+Baseball players need a period of "active rest" in which they do not throw but are able to play other sports.
 This rest period should be at least 3 to 6 months long to give the body time to rest and recover. - Pitching guidelines.
-Pitch counts are necessary at all levels of baseball.
-Guidelines have been updated, researched, and summarized in a publication titled "Protecting Young Pitching Arms."
+Pitch counts are needed at all levels of baseball.
+See "Guidelines for Youth and Adolescent Pitchers" at www.mlb.com/pitch-smart/pitching-guidelines.
 These guidelines are important for all young pitchers, parents, and coaches to be familiar with.
-Guidelines can be found at www.littleague.org. or http://www.asmi.org/asmiweb/ usabaseball.htm.

-- Control, command, and speed.
+Athletes should be cautious about playing on multiple teams at the same time since the number of pitches adds up quickly. - Control, command, and speed.
 Young pitchers need to work first on control (getting the ball in the strike zone).
-After gaining control they should work on command (being able to place the pitch in certain areas of the strike zone).
-Finally, after they master control and command they can work on increasing pitch speed.
-Pitchers younger than 14 years should only throw fast balls and changeups.
-Curveballs can be added after age 14 and sliders after age 16. - Avoiding maximum effort throws.
-Young pitchers need to avoid other high-demand throwing positions (catcher, short-stop, third base) on days they have pitched.
-They should also rest from pitching for 24 to 48 hours after an outing, including backyard practice. - Avoiding further injury.
+After gaining control, they should work on command (being able to place the pitch in certain areas of the strike zone).
+Finally, after they master control and command, they can work on increasing pitch speed.
+Pitchers younger than 14 years should throw only fastballs and changeups.
+Curveballs can be added after age 14 and sliders after age 16. - Avoiding maximum-effort throws.
+Young pitchers need to avoid other high-demand throwing positions (catcher, shortstop, and third base) on days they have pitched.
+They should also rest from pitching for 24 to 48 hours after an outing, including backyard practice or working with a pitching coach. - Avoiding further injury.
 Athletes need to listen to their bodies carefully and avoid pitching through pain.
-An athlete who complains of pain around the elbow or shoulder, popping, or discomfort with throwing should not be allowed to throw anymore that day until pain-free.
-After that, a careful plan for gradual return to throwing would include - Warm-up and throws that are less than maximum effort - Pitching with less than maximum throws - Maximum effort pitches - Proper mechanics.
+An athlete who describes pain around the elbow or shoulder, popping, or discomfort with throwing should not be allowed to throw anymore that day until pain-free.
+After that, a careful plan for gradual return to throwing would include - Warm-up and throws with less than maximum effort - Pitching with less than maximum throws - Maximum-effort pitches - Proper mechanics.
 Correct pitching and throwing mechanics should be stressed at a young age.
 Poor mechanics can lead to injury.
-Biomechanic evaluation can be obtained from a qualified pitching coach or in a biomechanics laboratory.
+Biomechanics evaluation can be obtained from a qualified pitching coach or in a biomechanics laboratory.